Garmin Forerunner 235 Review Facts

 Garmin Forerunner 235 is a fitness watch and activity tracker that offers versatility and options no matter how many miles you run.
 This comfortable and light watch offers the ability to tracks all the important data, including distance, heart rate, and calories, as well as so many more items like VO2 max, cadence, and sleep just to name a few.
 Runners will find many convenient ways to display and analyze the data on the customizable face.
 Runners will be impressed not only with the comfort, but also the style and customizations the watch offers.
 And with the affordable price tag, runners at all levels will be able to take their game up a notch.
 The Garmin Forerunner 235 is a serious option for runners looking for high-quality tracking.

 Forerunner 235 is a fitness watch and activity tracker that goes beyond what most other brands are providing.
 The watch monitors distance, time, pace, and heart rate while the wearer is running indoor or outdoor, walking, biking or sleeping.
 While the watch can be worn while swimming as it is water resistant up to 164 feet, it will only be able to monitor time.
 The watch even works for high interval training, however, there are some questions related to the heart rate monitoring for changes in heart rate.
 Overall, though, the Garmin Forerunner 235 works well for many activities, in particular running.

 The Garmin Forerunner 235 is set up to monitor steps, distance, time and heart rate while participating in many different types of activities.
 There is an accelerometer that is built into the watch that is able to capture this data while the runner is on a treadmill or track so that a separate accessory is not needed.
 The watch also monitors activities beyond fitness including steps taken daily, movement, sleep and calories.

-The Garmin Forerunner 235 is loaded with advanced features that make this such a great fitness watch
+The Garmin Forerunner 235 is loaded with advanced features that make this a top fitness watch